gimmyxd/check-ahead/README.md

 ## Code of Conduct

-Everyone interacting in the Punishas project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/gimmyxd/punishas/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the CheckAhead project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/gimmyxd/check-ahead/blob/master/CODE_OF_CONDUCT.md).